rancavil/prelaunchr/README.md

 * Create an account on openshift if you don't have one yet (https://www.openshift.com/app/account/new).

-* Install, on your computer, rhc tools (https://developers.openshift.com/en/managing-client-tools.html)
+* Install, on your computer, rhc tools (https://developers.openshift.com/en/managing-client-tools.html).

-* Config your account on your computer.
+* Configure your account on your computer.

      $ rhc setup --clean

 * Create the application on Openshift.

      $ rhc app create -a prelaunchr -t ruby-1.9

      $ cd prelaunchr/

      $ git remote add upstream -m master git://github.com/rancavil/prelaunchr.git

      $ git pull -s recursive -X theirs upstream master

 * We need to create the percistence to the application, now we will install postgresql-9.2 Openshift cartidge.